 But wellness – true wellness – is about something much more.
 Here at HLN, we’ve been spending a great deal of time delving into what wellness means for us, for experts in the field and for you, our readers.
 And it may surprise you that there’s a lot more to it than just getting back into your running shoes.

-According to prominent health and wellbeing practitioners around the world, there are eight – yep, eight – different dimensions of wellness.
+According to prominent health and wellbeing practitioners around the world, there are 8 dimensions of wellness – yep, eight – different dimensions of wellness.
 These break down into: Emotional, Environmental, Financial, Intellectual, Occupational, Social, Spiritual and Physical.
 Each category, so they say, is equally weighted and interrelated.
 And true holistic wellness comes when all of the eight are in equilibrium.

 LET’S GET PHYSICAL

 We’ll start with the obvious.
 It’s easy to see why most of us are drawn to an interest in our physical wellbeing: it’s easy to spot problem areas, easy to measure improvement and easy to set reachable (and ambitious) goals.
 We all know, without doubt, that the physical is essential to our overall wellbeing – we get told time and time again to stay active, eat our five a day, quit smoking – and can all reel off a long list of the health benefits of each.
 Physical wellbeing is important, we’re not saying for one minute that it isn’t.
 We’re just saying it isn’t the be-all and end-all of wellbeing.

 A little tip from HLN: Use your 30 minutes of ‘outdoor time’ this lockdown for good – go for a walk (yes, even in the snow), try your hand at interval training or dust off your bike.